nibortolum/GWlasso/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GWlasso is to provides a set of function to perform Geographically weighted lasso.
-It was originally thought to bu used in palaeoecological settings but can be used to other extents.
+The goal of GWlasso is to provides a set of functions to perform Geographically weighted lasso.
+It was originally thought to be used in palaeoecological settings but can be used to other extents.

+The package has been submitted to CRAN and is awaiting evaluation

 ## Installation